wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Hoffman        Expires 20 February 2023                [Page 1]
+Kumari & Hoffman          Expires 17 June 2023                  [Page 1]

-Internet-Draft               Reserve ALT TLD                 August 2022
+Internet-Draft               Reserve ALT TLD               December 2022

-   extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+   extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.

 Table of Contents

    1. Introduction  . . . . . . . . . . . . . . . . . . . . . . . .
 2
      1.1.
 Requirements Notation . . . . . . . . . . . . . . . . . .
-2
+3
      1.2.
 Terminology . . . . . . . . . . . . . . . . . . . . . . .
 3
    2. The alt Namespace . . . . . . . . . . . . . . . . . . . . . .
 3
    3. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
 4
      3.1.
 Special-Use Domain Name Registry  . . . . . . . . . . . .
 4
      3.2.
-Non-DNS Protocols Using the .alt Pseudo-TLD Registry  . .
-4
+Domain Name Reservation Considerations  . . . . . . . . .
+5
    4. Privacy Considerations  . . . . . . . . . . . . . . . . . . .
 5
    5. Security Considerations . . . . . . . . . . . . . . . . . . .
 5
    6. Acknowledgements  . . . . . . . . . . . . . . . . . . . . . .
 5
    7. References  . . . . . . . . . . . . . . . . . . . . . . . . .
 5
      7.1.
 Normative References  . . . . . . . . . . . . . . . . . .
-5
+6
      7.2.
 Informative References  . . . . . . . . . . . . . . . . .
 6
    Appendix A.  Changes / Author Notes.  . . . . . . . . . . . . . .
 6
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
-9
+11

 1. Introduction

    Many Internet protocols need to name entities.
 Names that look like DNS names (a series of labels separated with dots) have become common, even in systems that are not part of the global DNS administered by IANA.
-This document reserves the root-level label "alt" (short for "alternative") as a special-use domain name ([RFC6761]).
-This root-level label can be used as the final (rightmost) label to signify that the name is not rooted in the DNS, and that it should not be resolved using the DNS protocol.
+This document reserves the top-level label "alt" (short for "alternative") as a special-use domain name ([RFC6761]).
+This top-level label can be used as the final (rightmost) label to signify that the name is not rooted in the global DNS, and that it should not be resolved using the DNS protocol.

+   In Section 3.1, the IANA is requested to add the .alt name to the "Special-Use Domain Name" registry.
+IANA sets aside names in that registry, as described in <https://www.iana.org/domains/reserved>.

-   Throughout the rest of this document, the root-level "alt" label is shown as ".alt" to match the common presentation form of DNS names.
+   Throughout the rest of this document, the top-level "alt" label is shown as ".alt" to match the common presentation form of DNS names.

-   The techniques in this document are primarily intended to address the "Experimental Squatting Problem", the "Land Rush Problem", and "Name Collisions" issues discussed in [RFC8244], which contains additional background on the issues with special use domain names.
+   The techniques in this document are primarily intended to address some of the issues discussed in [RFC8244], which contains additional background on the issues with special use domain names.

+Kumari & Hoffman          Expires 17 June 2023                  [Page 2]

+Internet-Draft               Reserve ALT TLD               December 2022

 1.1.
 Requirements Notation